ryanguill/emit/README.md

 __makeEmitter(required target)__

-There are situations where you want to use events in legacy applications, where you can't make an object extend emit, possibly because it is already extending something else.
+There are situations where you want to use events in legacy applications where you can't make an object extend emit, possibly because it is already extending something else.
 Because you can dispatch events for an object from outside of the object itself, you can use this method to make any object into an event emitter (as long as it does not have any existing method names that conflict).
 Pass in an instance of an object, and emit will inject everything necessary to make that object work as an event emitter, just as if you had extended emit directly.